pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 2.16.1 =
+* Fix XSS on the Appearance tab of plugin settings.

 = 2.16.0 =
 * New "Custom CSS" option to apply custom CSS to the input HTML document.